by Justin Williams

 It seemed a fitting end.

-I could have stopped his death, physically at least, but I did nothing.
+My creator was dead.
+My only friend, my only companion, gone.
+I could have stopped it, physically at least, but I did nothing.
 How could I do good in the world if I could not do good for him?

-”I loved him, too,” Alma said. ”I’m sorry, Sir Robert.”
+”I loved him, too,” Alma said, looking up at me. ”I’m sorry, Sir Robert.”

 ”He was exceptional,” I said. ”He commanded me to be his legacy, but I have no idea where to begin.
 I have no idea how to go on.”